 This makes it clear.
 They are not his descendants simply because they have Abraham's physical seed.
 We see the same thing in John 8:39-40.
 Jesus is telling the Jews that they are not Abraham's children.
 Then in verse 44, he says their father is the devil.
 Being a child of Abraham is the same as being a child of God.
 It is only by faith.
 According to Jesus, even the Jews in Jerusalem were not Abraham's children.
 They were instead children of the devil.

-father is Abraham."
-Jesus said to them, "If you were Abraham's children,
+him, "Our father is Abraham."
+Jesus said to them, "If you were Abraham's

 John 8:44 You are of your father, the devil, and you want to do the desires of your father.
 He was a murderer from the beginning, and doesn't stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks on his own; for he is a liar, and its father.

 Romans 9:7b-8 NIV On the contrary, "It is through Isaac that your offspring will be reckoned."
 (8) In other words, it is not the natural children who are God’s children, but it is the children of the promise who are regarded as Abraham’s offspring.